Skip to main content

 • Minimal algorithmic delay: 30 ms

-SDK, Real-time, Human-to-Human The Sparrow models are specifically optimized for human-to-human interaction in real-time constrained systems (e.g. voice calls).
+SDK, Real-time, Human-to-Human The Rook models are specifically optimized for human-to-human interaction in real-time constrained systems (e.g. voice calls).
 They reduce background noise and reverberation while preserving speech naturalness and intelligibility for human perception.
+In contrast to the Quail models, Rook will suppress any sound that is does not recognize as speech.
+This makes Rook suitable also as a pre-processing step for third-party VADs that do not perform well in noisy conditions.
+However, note that Rook will preserve both foreground and background speech.

 • File size: 35.1 MB